-Speakers will explore emerging opportunities to reduce carbon emissions and operating costs, as well as to generate revenue through diverse co-products.
+Speakers explored the emerging opportunities to reduce carbon emissions and operating costs, as well as revenue through diverse co-products.
 From clean transportation fuels to recovered nutrients, new approaches to organic waste management are being implemented on farms and in cities throughout Washington State.

 Peter Moulton, former Energy Policy Section Manager/Bioenergy Coordinator, Washington State Department of Commerce